chaeplin/dashmnb/README.md

 [making mnbs and relay]
 ---> making mnb for mn7
----> check keepkey and press button
+---> check hw wallet, check message on screen and press button if PIN protected, wallet ask your PIN(once per session) if Passphrase protected, wallet ask your Passphrase(once per session) check message on screen and press button on hw wallet to proceed(all signing)

 Use the numeric keypad to describe number positions.
 The layout is:
     7 8 9
     4 5 6